ChenYangyao/hipp/README.md

 make
 make install
 ```
-This configure, build and install HIPP in the current directory.
+These configure, build and install HIPP in the current directory.
 If successful, two folders named `lib`, `include` appear, which include the libraries and header files, respectively.
-You can now modify the environment lists (e.g. `LIBRARY_PATH`, `LD_LIBRARY_PATH` and `CPLUS_INCLUDE_PATH`) to allow the compiler system searching the installed package.
+You can now modify the environment lists (e.g., `LIBRARY_PATH`, `LD_LIBRARY_PATH` and `CPLUS_INCLUDE_PATH`) to allow the compiler system searching the installed package.

 ## Other Issues